 numbs from the fiery spices.
 We put the skewers in the boiling pot for a while and assumed after a few minutes they were cooked,

 but who is to say really , does a bird’s heart really taste all that different if it is cooked for 1 minute as opposed

 to 5 minutes?
 The locals say hot pots are perfect for hot summer nights and their theory goes its makes you sweat and the

 sweat thus cools you down.
 The abundant cold "Blue Sword" beer was very cheap and also quite helpful in the cooling process.

 The experience was fun but to this day I am still guessing what I ate……

 A Big City

-heard of before I visited, but then again China is chalked full of these million plus populated metropolises that no one has
+I had never heard of before I visited, but then again China is chalked full of these million plus populated metropolises that

 is a modern city with towering apartment blocks, pleasant tree lined streets, and grand avenues busy with masses of people.